 Where to Buy Spearmint Essential Oil?

 This essential oil is common enough that most essential oil brands carry it.
-If you need a bottle and are looking for a high-quality brand, here are a few options:
+If you need a bottle and are looking for a high-quality brand, here are some favorite brands:

 Barefut Oil has been in business since December 2010 and is ran by Certified Aromatherapists.
 I can ALWAYS get great deals & specials on their website plus they offer high-quality essential oils.
 Here is how Barefut describes their Spearmint oil:

 Although it is not as popular as its cousin Peppermint.
 Spearmint is still a highly sought after minty herb.
 The Spearmint Essential Oil is perfect for that sweet, minty aroma, and the beneficial properties of Spearmint are many.
 Spearmint Essential Oil is often used to diffuse during cold season or to dilute properly and rub on the abdomen to ease digestive discomfort.
 Buy Here